Beaches, bases, battles: The seven-decade fight for Okinawa

 "Every couple of years, a Marine does something that makes us all look bad," said Master Sgt.
 Anthony Camina, volunteer teacher.
 "When you come to something like this, you learn to humanize what's on the other side of the fence."

-Camina, whose been stationed in Japan for several years, is aware of the stereotypes: Loud, brash, US troops who walk around like they own the place.
-He's seen Americans like that in Okinawa, but says the labels don't apply to everyone.
+Camina, who has been stationed in Japan for several years, is aware of the stereotypes: Loud, brash, US troops who walk around like they own the place.
+He has seen Americans like that in Okinawa, but says the labels don't apply to everyone.

 "I had an image of the US Marines as being a bit scary.
 We hear about how they commit crimes on the news, but in reality, they're friendly and they really try hard to teach us English," local businessman Sue Yoshi told CNN.
 He's been attending the classes for the past three years since his daughter married a US Marine.